Robust and Provably Monotonic Networks: Example Application: The LHCb inclusive heavy-flavor Run 3 trigger

-The LHCb community is generally interested in studying highly displaced DVs for many physics reasons.
-Therefore, we want to ensure that a larger displacement corresponds to a more signal-like response.
+Since the LHCb community is generally interested in studying highly displaced DVs for many physics reasons, we want to ensure that a larger displacement corresponds to a more signal-like response.
 The same goes for DVs with higher $\sum p_{\rm T}$.
 Enforcing a monotonic response in both features is thus a desirable property, especially because it also ensures the desired behaviour for data points that are outside the boundaries of the training data.
-Multiple methods to enforce monotonic behavior in BDTs already exist \cite{auguste2020better}, and Figs.~\ref{fig:heatmaps} (middle) and \ref{fig:efficiency} (middle) show that this works here.
+Multiple methods to enforce monotonic behavior in BDTs already exist \cite{auguste2020better}, and Figs.~\ref{fig:heatmaps} (middle) and \ref{fig:efficiency} (middle) show that this approach works here.
 However, the jagged decision boundary can cause problems, {\em e.g.}, when measuring the heavy-flavor $p_{\rm T}$ spectrum.
-Figure~\ref{fig:heatmaps} (right) shows that our novel approach, outlined above, successfully produces a smooth and monotonic response, and Fig.~\ref{fig:efficiency} (right) shows that this provides the monotonic lifetime dependence we wanted in the efficiency.
+Specifically, the jagged BDT decision boundary can lead to sharp changes in the selection efficiency.
+If there is not perfect alignment of where these changes occur with where the interval boundaries of the spectrum are defined, then correcting for the efficiency can be challenging.
+Figure~\ref{fig:heatmaps} (right) shows that our novel approach, outlined in Sec.~\ref{sec:LipNN}, successfully produces a smooth and monotonic response, and Fig.~\ref{fig:efficiency} (right) shows that this provides the monotonic lifetime dependence we wanted in the efficiency.